404pandas/pwa-kitties/README.md

 Then, run `npm run start` to launch the application

-To install the application, open the application at https://localhost:3000 and click on the install button
+To install the application while it's running locally, open the application at https://localhost:3000 and click on the install button

 Follow the prompts to complete the installation to operate this app offline!